dd32/add-from-server/readme.txt

 == Changelog ==

 = 3.4 =
- * The plugin now requires WordPress 5.0+ and PHP 7.0+.
-It works on older versions, but update your websites please.
+ * The plugin now requires WordPress 5.1+ and PHP 7.0+.
+No reason other than why not.
  * Bumps the version to stop the invalid vulnerability warnings.
  * Cleans up code.
  * Removes the User Access Control.
  * Removes the Root Directory Control.
  * Removes the Quick Jump functionality.
+ * Removes the ability to be able to select the date for imported media.
+It's always today.
+Or, the 1st of the month if it's stored in a dated folder.

 == FAQ ==